smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/02-Scraping/README.md

 </details>

 All good?
-Check that you actually pased `MAX_PAGE` * 20 books with:
+Check that you actually passed `MAX_PAGE` * 20 books with:

 ```python
 len(all_books_dict["Title"])